Huriyyah Al-Shamrani

-Huriyyah Hamdan Al-Shamrani (حوريه حمدان الشمراني; born 14 July 2004) is a Saudi footballer who plays as a defender or a winger for Saudi Women's Premier League side Al-Ahli and the Saudi Arabia national team.
+Huriyyah Hamdan Al-Shamrani (حوريه حمدان الشمراني; born 14 July 2004) is a Saudi footballer who plays as a defender or a winger for Saudi Women's Premier League side Al-Qadsiah and the Saudi Arabia national team.

 Club career

 Huriyyah started her football journey playing with her sisters at home.
 Yet, she practiced and got better playing with the 'Tigers.'
 Later, she joined the White Lion Football Club in Jeddah and became their captain.
 Later, she joined the Jeddah Pride Female Football Club and played in the first edition of the Saudi Women's First Division League with them.
 She also took part in a training camp with the Spanish team Levante.

 Al-Ahli

 On 8 December 2022, Al-Ahli announced the signing of Huriyyah in the winter transfer window, adding her to their squad for the second half of the 2022–23 season.
 She debuted for the team on 9 December 2023, in a two-nil win over Eastern Flames.
 On 4 February 2023, she scored her first goal for the club scoring in the 54th minute in a 3–6 loss to Al Hilal.